iilab/iilab.org-hakyll/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

 When using ```nix-shell``` you're using a **project environment** which might have different dependencies.

 ## Nix on OSX

 The great thing, given my current dependency on this fruity old laptop and its pretty UX, is that Nix is available on OSX.
 I took me a little bit of meandering to find out because there are [outdated blog posts](http://www.chrisjr.org/posts/2014/12/22/nix-osx-haskell/) on the web (which give workarounds from **before** the OSX changes were marged into the Nix master branch) that [these instructions on the NixOS Wiki about **Using Nix on 10.9 and 10.10**](https://nixos.org/wiki/Nix_on_OS_X#Using_Nix_on_10.9_and_10.10) actually work just fine.
 I did bump into a problem because I started installing from the wrong git repo, a number of weird errors came up after switching to the correct instructions which meant that I had to restart from scratch and remove all the nix directories (/nix/store and ˜/.nix-profile).

 ## HaskellNG on Nix

 When I first bumped into [this post about the new way](http://article.gmane.org/gmane.linux.distributions.nixos/15513) to do Haskell with Nix, I thought : "Oh, this looks great but very bleeding edge and I'm down several rabbit holes already so let's look at it later".
 So I went my merry way installing following [the official Nix instructions on the wiki](https://nixos.org/wiki/Haskell).
 But then after installing the Haskell toolkit (apparently the [Nix crowd is too cool for the Haskell Platform](https://www.mail-archive.com/nix-dev@lists.science.uu.nl/msg13622.html)) I found out that the Nix tribe on OSX seemed to have already left the old ways behind and migrated to HaskellNG.
-I found out because I ran into this error
+I found out because I ran into this error:

 ```
 installing ‘haskell-hakyll-ghc7.8.4-4.6.1.1-shared’
 error: Package ‘util-linux-2.26’ in ‘/../dev/nixpkgs/pkgs/os-specific/linux/util-linux/default.nix:54’ is not supported on ‘x86_64-darwin’, refusing to evaluate.
 ```

+Here are a few reasons why HaskellNG is the way to go, as summarised in the [[Nix-dev] A Journey into the Haskell NG infrastructure: Part I](http://lists.science.uu.nl/pipermail/nix-dev/2015-January/015591.html) post:

+ - The NG package set contains the latest version of every package available from Hackage
+ - Haskell NG supports GHC 7.10.x.
+ - Haskell NG allows you to configure the hell out of your installation.

 ## Step by step